 - Only live lice can transmit lice to another child. - Nits (lice eggs) do not transmit lice. - Most treated nits (lice eggs) are dead after the first treatment with Nix.
 The others will be killed with the 2nd treatment in 9 days. - Removing the dead nits is helpful for esthetic reasons and so other people won't think your child still has untreated lice. - Nits can be removed by backcombing with a special nit comb or pulling them out individually.
 This is time-consuming. - Wetting the hair makes removal easier, but avoid any products that claim they loosen the nits.
-(Reason: They can interfere with the ability of Nix to stay on the hair and keep working.) - Nit removal is not urgent and should not interfere with the return to school. - Some schools, however, have a no-nit policy and will not allow children to return if nits are visible.
-The American Academy of Pediatrics and the National Association of School Nurses recommend that all no-nit policies be abandoned.
-If your child's school has a no-nit policy, your child's doctor may be able to help.
+(Reason: They can interfere with the ability of Nix to stay on the hair and keep working.) - Chino Valley Unified has a no-nit policy and will not allow children to return if nits are visible.